emilydunenfeld/Datadog-Takehome/README.md

 datadog-metrics is a useful library for sending metrics to Datadog via Datadog’s HTTP API.

 ## Benefits
-One benefit to using datadog-metrics is that you do not need to set up the Datadog Agent.
-It also solves the problem of slowed down apps performance when using the HTTP API by __.
+This library is easy to use, one benefit is that you do not need to set up the Datadog Agent to use datadog-metrics.
+It also solves the problem of slowed down apps performance when using the HTTP API by locally buffering the metrics and regularly sending them to Datadog in batches.
+By doing so, it ensures that the performance of your app remains unaffected while still providing you with the benefits of utilizing Datadog's powerful metric collection capabilities.

 ## Setting Up
 #### Pre-Requisites